Shop our award winning sauces & rubs

 Calories: 206kcal | Carbohydrates: 7g | Protein: 2g | Fat: 16g | Saturated Fat: 8g | Cholesterol: 34mg | Sodium: 931mg | Potassium: 276mg | Fiber: 1g | Sugar: 2g | Vitamin A: 427IU | Vitamin C: 2mg | Calcium: 24mg | Iron: 1mg

-**This post was originally published December 2017.
-It has since been updated with more information and helpful tips.
-The recipe remains the same.
+**We originally published this post in December 2017, but we recently updated it with more information and helpful tips.
+However, the recipe remains the same.